 No one really knows how many lions there are in Venice.
 It’s a funny thing because the more you look, the more you’ll see.
 They’re truly everywhere—on buildings of all sizes, in tapestries, on the Venetian flag and then some.
-My daughter and her friends, whom we were also traveling with in Venice, counted nearly 400 during our private, hosted Lion Hunt tour with Context Travel, a new site affiliate partner.
+My daughter and her friends, whom we were also traveling with in Venice, counted nearly 400 during our private, hosted Lion Hunt tour with Context Travel.
 And we only roamed a small—but significant—part of the city.

 Truth be told, I was a bit nervous that the kids wouldn’t be into a 3-hour walking tour.
 Venice summers are quite hot and busy.
 Gelato and sweets shops galore can be distracting.
 With only pedestrian streets in the city center, it’s not like we could Uber home when they got tired.
 And I wasn’t sure if the subject matter would even interest them.